Why Vinyl Wrap Installers Under 3 Years Fail Without Commercial Projects

 In 1997,

-LG Hausys (now LX Hausys) introduced domestic
+LG Hausys (now LX Hausys) began manufacturing

-self-adhesive architectural film.
+self-adhesive architectural film domestically.

 Commercial Column Installation – Large Continuous Surface